 In Windows 7/8/10, you can create a restore point and use it to undo changes you made or just restore your computer to previous date.
-However, you cannot find a tool to create a system restore point in Windows Server operating system, including Windows Server 2008 (R2), Windows Server 2012 (R2), Windows Server 2016.
+However, you cannot find a tool to create a system restore point in Windows Server operating system, including Windows Server 2008 (R2), Windows Server 2012 (R2), Windows Server 2016 and Windows Server 2019.
 So, here comes a question: how to enable system restore in windows 2008 (R2) server.

 System restore point is actually an image backup in your computer.
 Thus, even if there's no way to create system restore point for Windows Server 2008(R2), you still can create a system state backup to replace it.
 Whatever Windows Server operating system, you can use Windows Server Backup or command line to create a system state backup, then restore it when needed.

 System restore point is very useful, but it's only available on Windows 7/8/10.
 So you need another way to replace a system restore point.

 In Windows Server operating system, there's a similar feature called System State Backup.
 You can use it to replace system restore point.
 And it is an image backup only available to Windows Server operating system.
 It is a copy of all related information of your operating system and configurations.
 According to Microsoft, a System State backup includes the following:

 - Boot files, including the system files, and all files protected by Windows File Protection (WFP)

 - Active Directory (on a domain controller only)

 - Certificate Services (on certification authority only)

 - Cluster database (on a cluster node only)

 - Component Services Class registration database